Short-sightedness (myopia)

 How to stop short-sightedness getting worse

-But there are some things that can help stop it getting worse.
+But there are some things that can help stop it getting worse, including spending more time outdoors (especially for children).

-Some opticians may advise wearing a special lens overnight (orthokeratology).
-This can help you see better without glasses or contact lenses.
+Some opticians may advise that your child wears a special lens overnight (orthokeratology).
+This can help them see better without glasses or contact lenses.

 If you're worried about your or your child's eyesight getting worse, talk to an optician.